General Policy and Compliance

 We maintain an archive of old committee agendas and reports, predominantly based on PDF documents that may not meet accessibility guidelines.
 We also maintain an archive of committee audio files that are not accompanied by a transcription.
 We do not plan to update these elements where they were created or edited before 23rd September 2019 as they are exempt.

-Live Audio Stream
+Live Audio and Video Streams

 We serve both static and dynamic maps within some of our pages and via our Address Checker application.
 As presented, this functionality is exempt.